GoogleCloudPlatform/functions-framework-dart/docs/quick-starts/03-quick-start-cloud-run.md

 project. **Note your project ID for later.**

-Creating a new project is highly recommended because you can destroy all resources when you're finished just be deleting the project.
+Creating a new project is highly recommended because you can destroy all resources when you're finished just by deleting the project.

 Make sure that billing is enabled for your project ([see how]).